-SaveTokens provided you with the flexibility to create your own insured, high-interest savings account that you control.
+SaveTokens provide you with the flexibility to create your own insured, high-interest savings account that you control.
 There is no bank involved, and you can easily add to your savings, withdraw your savings, or move your savings between accounts (i.e., Ethereum wallets).

 When you deposit into a SaveToken contract, the protocol does two things with your funds.
 First, it lends out most of your savings (your principal) to generate interest.
 This is similar to how a traditional savings account earns interest.